Yunhyeongseok-kiapi/reality-virtual-information/README.md

    - Function
-     ● Data exchange system between the simulator and autonomous driving system ● Data transmission and reception using TCP communication based on Ethernet connection between system hardware
+     ● Data exchange system between the simulator and autonomous driving system ● Data transmission and reception using TCP communication based on Ethernet connection between system hardware ● In the simulator, the object data generated from the virtual environment -based simulation